pingcap/docs-cn/telemetry.md

 - Deployment characteristics, such as the size of hardware (CPU, memory, disk), TiDB components versions, OS name.
 - The status of query requests in the system, such as the number of query requests and the duration.
 - Component usage, for example, whether the Async Commit feature is in use or not.
-- The usage information of built-in functions, including per-function statistics on how often the function gets called.
-The arguments for the functions are not included.

 To view the full content of the usage information shared to PingCAP, execute the following SQL statement: